PratyushBalaji/100-Monkeys/README.md

 # 100 Monkeys Problem

 This code contains 4 solutions to the 100 monkeys problem, that I arrived at by observing various patterns in the problem.
-The following text explains each solution,
+The following text explains each solution, the algorithm, and why they work.

 ## The Problem :
 The problem is simple enough.